Khazar Correspondence: King Joseph's reply

 You ask us also in your epistle: "Of what people, of what family, and of what tribe are you?"
 Know that we are descended from Japheth, through his son Togarmah.
 [In Jewish literature Togarmah is the father of all the Turks.]
 I have found in the genealogical books of my ancestors that Togarmah had ten sons.
 These are their names: the eldest was Ujur, the second Tauris, the third Avar, the fourth Uauz, the fifth Bizal, the sixth Tarna, the seventh Kozar, the eighth Janur, the ninth Bulgar, the tenth Sawir.
 [These are the mythical founders of tribes that once lived in the neighborhood of the Black and Caspian Seas.]
 I am a descendant of Khazar, the seventh son.

 I have a record that although our fathers were few in number, the Holy One blessed be He [this is a common name for God], gave them strength, power, and might so that they were able to carry on war after war with many nations who were more powerful and numerous than they.
 By the help of God they drove them out and took possession of their country.
 Upon some of them they have imposed forced labor even to this very day.
-The land [along the Volga ] in which I now live was formerly occupied by the Bulgarians.
-Our ancestors, the Khazars, came and fought with them, and, although these Bulgarians were as numerous as the sand on the shores of the sea [a reference to the Book of Joshua], they could not withstand the Khazars.
+The land [along the Volga ] in which I now live was formerly occupied by the Bulgars.
+Our ancestors, the Khazars, came and fought with them, and, although these Bulgars were as numerous as the sand on the shores of the sea [a reference to the Book of Joshua], they could not withstand the Khazars.
 So they left their country and fled while the Khazars pursued them as far as the Danube River.
 Up to this very day the Bulgars camp along the Danube and are close to Constantinople.
 The Khazars have occupied their land up till now.

 After this, several generations passed until a certain King arose whose name was Bulan.
 He was a wise and God-fearing man, trusting in his Creator with all his heart.
 He expelled the wizards and idolaters from the land and took refuge in the shadow of his wings ...
 After this his fame was spread broadcast.
 The king of the Byzantines and the Arabs who had heard of him sent their envoys and ambassadors with great riches and many great presents to the King as well as some of their wise men with the object of converting him to their own religion.
 [The Byzantines and Arabs hoped to stop the raids of the Khazars by converting them and later make them allies through shared faith.]